-From March 5 through April 6, during the Christian Lenten season, Duke Chapel will present images from the series that focus on the belief that salvation comes through the sacrifice of Jesus Christ on behalf of humankind.
-The Nasher’s tandem installation, from March 18 through July 23, will highlight scenes that illustrate the plight of refugees and the devastations of war.
+Concurrent with the Nasher Museum installation, Duke Chapel presented images from the series that focus on the belief that salvation comes through the sacrifice of Jesus Christ on behalf of humankind.
+The Nasher’s tandem installation highlighted scenes that illustrate the plight of refugees and the devastations of war.

-Exhibition-related events include a special Vespers service featuring a choral concert of Allegri’s “Miserere” at Duke Chapel (March 9) and two talks at the Nasher Museum.
-Collector Sandra Bowden and Philippe Rouault, great-grandson of the artist, will give a gallery talk on Rouault’s work (March 23).
-Nicholas Wolterstorff, Noah Porter Professor Emeritus of Philosophical Theology at Yale Divinity School, will give a talk entitled, “Social Protest Art and the Work of Georges Rouault” (March 30).
+Exhibition-related events included a special Vespers service featuring a choral concert of Allegri’s “Miserere” at Duke Chapel and two talks at the Nasher Museum.
+Collector Sandra Bowden and Philippe Rouault, great-grandson of the artist, gave a gallery talk on Rouault’s work.
+Nicholas Wolterstorff, Noah Porter Professor Emeritus of Philosophical Theology at Yale Divinity School, gave a talk entitled, “Social Protest Art and the Work of Georges Rouault.”